agex-inc/django-workflow/README.rst

 states, transitions or authorizations rules are editable at any time so that no changes requires a re-deploying of your application anymore.

-**Playground**: There is a fake jira example repository as a playground of django-newname. https://github.com/javrasya/fakejira
+**Playground**: There is a fake jira example repository as a playground of django-workflow. https://github.com/javrasya/fakejira

 Donations
 ---------

 This is a fully open source project and it can be better with your donations.

-If you are using ``django-newname`` to create a commercial product, please consider becoming our `sponsor`_  , `patron`_ or donate over `PayPal`_
+If you are using ``django-workflow`` to create a commercial product, please consider becoming our `sponsor`_  , `patron`_ or donate over `PayPal`_

 .. _`patron`: https://www.patreon.com/javrasya